Black Panther: Wakanda Forever: Theatrical

-Black Panther: Wakanda Forever premiered at the El Capitan Theatre and the Dolby Theatre in Hollywood on October 26, 2022.
+Black Panther: Wakanda Forever premiered at the El Capitan Theatre and the Dolby Theatre in Hollywood, Los Angeles, on October 26, 2022.
 It also premiered in Lagos, Nigeria on November 6, 2022, an occasion Deadline Hollywood described as the first local premiere for a Marvel film.

 It began releasing internationally on November 9, 2022, and in the United States on November 11.
 It was previously scheduled for May 6 and then for July 8, 2022.
 The film was released theatrically in France, despite the country's 17-month waiting period for when films can appear on streaming services after its theatrical release.
-Disney's decision to release Wakanda Forever in theaters was encouraged by the French government's acknowledgment that their media chronology needed to be modernized and their timeline to do so, after previously opting to skip the theatrical release of their film Strange World and release it directly to Disney+.
-Under the current chronology, Wakanda Forever will first become available on Disney+ in France in early 2024.
-The removal of a depiction of a same-sex relationship between Ayo and Aneka, along with some other edits, were made in order for the film to be released in Kuwait.
+Disney's decision to release Wakanda Forever in theaters was encouraged by the French government's acknowledgment that their media chronology needed to be modernized and their timeline to do so, after previously opting to skip the theatrical release of their film Strange World (2022) and release it directly to Disney+.
+Under the current chronology, Wakanda Forever would first become available on Disney+ in France in early 2024.
+The removal of a depiction of a same-sex relationship between Ayo and Aneka, along with some other edits, were made for the film to be released in Kuwait.
 Wakanda Forever was released in China on February 7, 2023, becoming the first MCU film to be released in the country since Spider-Man: Far From Home (2019).
 It is the final film of Phase Four of the MCU.